Zekari Pass: Ultimate 4wd destination

 Is Zekari Pass unpaved?

-The curvy road to the summit, also known as Zikar Pass, is totally unpaved.
+Located in the southwestern part of the country, the curvy road to the summit, also known as Zikar Pass, is totally unpaved.
 It’s called SH14.
 Though used as a 'caravan' route since times immemorial, the road is suitable only for off-road vehicles.
-To drive the road without stopping will take most people between 2 and 3 hours.
 The road is in awful shape.
-Periods of much rain makes the road undrivable.
-In the vicinity of the pass there is a large observatory of Georgian Academy of Sciences.

 Is Zekari Pass open?

 Set high in the Meskheti Range, the road is usually impassable from October to June (weather permitting).
-Winding through wonderful mountain areas, off roaders will love this route and the terrain.
+Winding through wonderful mountain areas, off-roaders will love this route and the terrain.

 How long is Zekari Pass?